 Most of the time, it’s unavoidable to feel pain when your acrylic nails are being installed.
 I mean, the nail technician will have to file your nail and trim your cuticles.
 That in itself will cause some amount of discomfort.
 If you feel like this isn’t really for you, consider other ways of getting your nails done.
 You can try dip powder, gel, shellac, or paraffin.
 There’s a whole lot of different nail polish options to choose from, and one of them might be more suitable for you.

 How Long Will The Pain Last?

-Acrylic nails typically hurt on the first day but the pain usually goes away the day after.
-If it’s not getting better and you still feel pain and discomfort after a few days, you should consult a doctor.
+Acrylic nails typically hurt on the first day, but the pain usually goes away the day after.
+However, if it’s not getting better and you still feel pain and discomfort after a few days, you should call your nail technician or consult your doctor.